-Level II fieldwork is a more advanced practice experience, in which students assume direct client care/practice responsibilities under the supervision of a licensed occupational therapist.
-The emphasis is on further developing clinical reasoning skills, acquiring and applying knowledge and skills in the practice environment, professionalism, and professional communication.
+Level II fieldwork is a more in-depth practice experience, in which students assume direct client care/practice responsibilities under the supervision of a licensed occupational therapist.
+The emphasis is on further developing clinical reasoning skills, acquiring and applying knowledge and skills in the practice environment, and professional behaviors and expectations, including communication.
 The student is expected to achieve entry-level competence in the specific practice area to which they are assigned by the completion of each level II fieldwork experience.